 Challenges related to personality disorders can leave individuals more susceptible to co- occurring disorders such as addiction.
 One might turn to substance use as a way to overcome symptoms and try to maintain a more normal life.
 Drugs or alcohol may allow them to feel more calm and focused, improve self-esteem and confidence, and be more flexible to change.
 Some people may also get involved in substance use as a way to try to forget about their problems and the impact of a personality disorder on their life.

 However, substance use is only a temporary fix and can lead to more serious problems such as addiction.
 In addition, drugs or alcohol may exacerbate symptoms and make people feel worse instead of better.
-Fortunately, there is personality disorder treatment available as well as dual diagnosis programs to address mental health and addiction problems.
+Fortunately, there is personality disorder treatment available as well as co-occurring disorders programs to address mental health and addiction problems.

 According to research by the National Institute of Mental Health (NAMI), approximately nine percent of adults in the United States are affected by personality disorders.
 Furthermore, 33 percent of respondents who had a personality disorder were also treated for a mental health disorder or substance use.

 Mental health plays an integral role in overall health as well as recovery from addiction.
 It is important for individuals to receive treatment that is tailored to their unique needs, meaning personality disorders or other mental concerns are treated concurrently with substance use disorders.
 Understanding the impact that each has on the other and how to effectively manage symptoms and reduce risk of relapse is essential.
-Dual diagnosis treatment supports clients in working through the personal challenges they face and developing a treatment plan that fits their needs and goals.
+Co-occurring disorders treatment (also known as dual diagnosis treatment) supports clients in working through the personal challenges they face and developing a treatment plan that fits their needs and goals.

 Treating Personality Disorder at Crossroads

-Crossroads offers personality disorder treatment as well as addiction treatment through comprehensive dual diagnosis care.
+Crossroads offers personality disorder treatment as well as addiction treatment through comprehensive co-occurring disorders care.
 Clients are able to address trauma and work through challenges while developing healthier routines and coping methods.
 They learn more about the impact of substance use on personality disorders and vice versa, and engage in therapeutic activities to promote sobriety and a healthier way of thinking and behaving.